-12 Different animal you could see in Torres del Paine National Park
+12 Different animals you could see in Torres del Paine National Park

 2. Huemuls – If you catch a glimpse of these very shy and elusive deer, which are featured on the Chilean coat of arms, you are really lucky!
 Sighting a huemul is more rare than sighting a puma.
 These deer, which are endangered from diseases contracted from farm animals like sheep, loss of habitat, and hunting.
 With a brown coat and large ears, huemuls are also about half the size of regular deer.

 3. Darwin’s Rhea (Nandus) – Similar in appearance and size to an ostrich or an emu, these large birds – which have grey plumage and ruffled feathers – live and travel together in flocks as big as 30 individuals.
 Similar to their cousins, the ostrich, and emu, they are flightless and elude predators by running at incredible speeds on strong legs.
 Females lay clutches of up to 50 eggs, which, when they hatch, take three years to fully mature.
 As its name suggests, it was first recorded by Charles Darwin during his journey on the Beagle.

 4. Guanacos – A relative of the alpaca and llama, these spindly-legged camelids are some of the most common sights in the park, roaming around in large herds or as individuals (if you see an individual, they are a young male who does not have a harem of females).
 Competition between males (especially during breeding season) is fierce and fights are common, during which they try to bite their opponent’s testicles.
 The guanaco diet consists of grass and other plant life, and they mainly live and around seen out in the pampas part of the park, where the herds roam.
 Their main threat is from the puma, and herds have sentries on hilltops to keep a look out and raise the alarm should they see anything.